ISISNeutronMuon/isisneutronmuon.github.io/data/radar/preview/apache-kafka.md

 title: "Apache Kafka"
 quadrant: platforms
 ring: adopt
----
+description: |
   [Apache Kafka](https://kafka.apache.org/) is an open-source distributed event streaming platform boasting:

   - High throughput
   - High availability
   - Scalable

   It is widely used across many industries to support data pipelines, streaming analytics and more.
+---

 As part of the ESS-in-kind work ISIS developed a data streaming architecture for experimental data based on Kafka.